Haseeb-Qureshi/p2p_assignment/README.md

 Once you get all of this wired up, you should be able to see all of the nodes generating Mersenne primes in concert, just like the real GIMPS!
 (I mean, you know.
 Sort of.)

+You'll know it's working when all of the nodes are peered with each other and they all generally agree on who generated the most recent prime.
+(They will sometimes disagree on who discovered the latest prime first due to race conditions, but this is to be expected in a P2P protocol!)

 ## The message format
 Each message that your node receives will be pre-parsed for you (I handle this in the `receive` function, which forwards the parameters to your `respond` function), so you don't have to worry about parsing.